On this page

 Facilitating or soliciting academic dishonesty: Soliciting the assistance of another to commit an act of academic dishonesty; intentionally or knowingly helping or attempting to help another commit an act of academic dishonesty.
 Facilitation is any offer, whether acted upon or not, for unauthorized assistance on any academic work.
 Solicitation is any request, whether acted upon or not, for unauthorized assistance on any academic work.
 Students should be aware of a request or assistance that violates this code, because it either violates another provision of this code, such as plagiarism, cheating or falsification, or it is expressly forbidden by the instructor or the culture of the academic discipline.

-• Fraud or misrepresentation in academic claims: Fraud or misrepresentation is the verbal or written submission of any information or document to a College official, which the respondent knows or reasonably should have known to be inaccurate, false, fraudulent or otherwise misleading.
+• Fraud or misrepresentation in academic claims: Fraud or misrepresentation is the verbal or written submission of any information or document to a College official, which the student knows or reasonably should have known to be inaccurate, false, fraudulent or otherwise misleading.
 The College does not need to have relied on this information in order for the act to be fraud or misrepresentation.
 For example, fraud or misrepresentation may occur at any point in the admissions process.
 Examples of behaviors that would constitute fraud or misrepresentation in the admissions process include, but are not limited to, failure to disclose student disciplinary or criminal record, falsely reporting grades or test scores and submitting forged transcripts, letters of recommendation or other records.

 • Other academic misconduct: No specific set of rules or definitions can embrace every act of academic misconduct.
-A student who employs any form of academic deceit has violated the intellectual enterprise of the college.
+A student who employs any form of academic deceit has violated the intellectual enterprise of the

 Acceptable Data/Network Use